pydio/pydio-doc-developer-guide/0_manual/5_providing-enduser-interactions/1_webhooks-buttons.md

 In the current Cells version, Flows creation and edition is an admin-only operation, as by definition a Flow can access to a wide range of resources in the server.
-But once a Flow is ready, you may wish to let end-users (with limited permissions) to interact with it.
+But once a Flow is ready, you may wish to let end-users (with limited permissions) interact with it.

 A special trigger type called a "WebHook" can be registered as a custom API endpoint that can be called to trigger the Flow.